What Is Pre-Eclampsia?

-Pre-eclampsia is a condition unique to pregnancy, affecting some pregnant women and usually happens in the second half of pregnancy or soon after their baby is born.
+Pre-eclampsia is a condition unique to pregnancy.
+It typically affects around 6% of pregnancies, and usually appears in the second half of pregnancy or (rarely) soon after their baby is born.

-Swelling of the feet and ankles, face and hands (oedema).
-This is caused by fluid retention.
+Swelling of the feet and ankles, face and hands (oedema)

 - Previous pre-eclampsia